Ali1Ibrahim/Market-Application/README.md

-# Store-Application
+# WareHouse-Application
-it's an java desktop application with database for market application How it Works ?
+it's an java desktop application with database for WareHouse
+How it Works ?
 1- Download the project
 2- open eclipse or netbeanse